-LFT owns and operates six wash racks, which are described below and shown on

-Figure 2.
-These six wash racks are covered by LDEQ's General Permit for Exterior Vehicle Wash Wastewater (No. LAG750655).
+LFT owns and operates five wash racks, which are described below and shown on Figure 2.
+These five wash racks are covered by LDEQ's General Permit for Exterior Vehicle Wash Wastewater (No. LAG750655).

 - Outfall 001A is Landmark Wash Rack #1 and is located west of Landmark building.
 This rack is used to wash aircraft and vehicles.
-This outfall eventually drains to Outfall 002. - Outfall 001B is Landmark Wash Rack #2 and is located between Landmark hangars #10 and #11.
+This outfall eventually drains to Outfall 002. - Outfall 001B is located next to the 210 John Glenn Drive Hangar.
 This rack is used to wash aircraft and vehicles.
-This outfall eventually drains to Outfall 011. - Outfall 001C is located near the Acadian Ambulance hangar and is used to wash vehicles and helicopters.
+This outfall eventually drains to Outfall 011. - Outfall 001C is located near the 112B Borman Drive Hangar and is used to wash vehicles and helicopters.
 This outfall eventually drains to Outfall 011. - Outfall 001D is located east of the LFT Maintenance Shop and is used to wash vehicles and equipment.
-This outfall eventually drains to Outfall 002. - Outfall 001E is located by the ARFFD building and is utilized to wash vehicles.
-This outfall eventually drains to Outfall 011. - Outfall 001F is located by Gate 7 and is utilized to wash aircraft, helicopters, and vehicles.
-This outfall eventually drains to Outfall 011.
+This outfall eventually drains to Outfall 002. - Outfall 001E is located at the Airport Response and Fire Fighting Department (ARFFD) building and is used to wash vehicles.
+This outfall eventually drains to Outfall 010. - Outfall 001F is located by Gate 7 and is used to wash aircraft, helicopters, and vehicles.
+The outfall eventually drains to Outfall 011.

 Ten storm water outfalls have been identified at the airport and are depicted on Figure 2.
-The outfalls are located throughout the facility and are permitted and covered by LPDES Multi-Sector General Permit (MSGP) Number LAR05M152 and LPDES Small Municipal Separate Storm Sewer Systems Permit Number LAR041025.
-See below for a description of each outfall:
+The outfalls are located throughout the facility and are permitted and covered by LPDES Multi-Sector General Permit (MSGP) Number LAR05M152 and LPDES sMS4 Permit Number LAR041025.
+The following is a description of each outfall:

 - Outfall 002 receives runoff from the north side of the property, including the fuel farm and T-Hangars.
 Outfall 002 discharges into the Vermilion River. - Outfall 003 receives runoff from the north end of Runway 22R, the north end of Taxiways L and J, and the north end of the perimeter road.
-Outfall 003 discharges into the Vermilion River. - Outfall 004 receives runoff from the northeast end of Runway 22L and Taxiway J. Outfall 004 discharges into the Vermilion River to the east. - Outfall 005 receives runoff from the northeast end of Runway 22L and the perimeter road.
-Outfall 005 discharges into an open ditch that drains into Bayou Tortue and then into the Vermilion River.
+Outfall 003 discharges into the Vermilion River. - Outfall 004 receives runoff from the northeast end of Runway 22L and Taxiway J. Outfall 004 drains into the Vermilion River to the east. - Outfall 005 receives runoff from the northeast end of Runway 22L and the perimeter road.
+Outfall 005 discharges into an open ditch that drains into Bayou Tortue and then into the Vermilion River. - Outfall 006 receives runoff from the smaller borrow pit.
+The borrow pit receives runoff from the perimeter road, the middle of Runway 22L, the north end of Taxiway F, and Taxiway B. Outfall 006 discharges into Bayou Tortue and then into the Vermilion River.

-- Outfall 006 receives runoff from the smaller borrow pit.
-The borrow pit receives runoff from the perimeter road, the middle of Runway 22L, the north end of Taxiway F, and Taxiway B. Outfall 006 discharges into Bayou Tortue and then into the Vermilion River. - Outfall 007 receives runoff from the northeast side of Runway 29.
+- Outfall 007 receives runoff from the northeast side of Runway 29.
 Outfall 007 discharges into Bayou Tortue and then into the Vermilion River. - Outfall 008 receives runoff from the southwest side of Runway 29.
 Outfall 008 discharges into Bayou Tortue and then into the Vermilion River. - Outfall 009 receives runoff from the larger borrow pit.
-The borrow pit receives runoff from the south end of Runway 22L, Taxiway H and cargo apron, and the south end of Taxiways J and F. Outfall 009 discharges into Bayou Tortue and then into the Vermilion River. - Outfall 010 receives runoff from the helipads, the Private Aircraft Hangar fuel farm, and the abandoned Taxiway X. Outfall 010 discharges into an open ditch along U.S. Highway 90 and eventually drains into the Vermilion River to the west. - Outfall 011 receives runoff from the northwest end of Runway 29, the deicing area, the terminal area, and Acadian Ambulance's Fuel Tank area.
-Outfall 011 discharges into an open ditch along U.S. Highway 90 and eventually drains into the Vermilion River to the west.
+The borrow pit receives runoff from the south end of Runway 22L, Taxiways H and G, cargo area, and the south end of Taxiways J and F. Outfall 009 discharges into Bayou Tortue and then into the Vermilion River. - Outfall 010 receives runoff from Bell Area, PHI Area, Smaller Fuel Farms and private aircraft hangars.
+Outfall 010 discharges into an open ditch along U.S. Highway 90 and eventually drains into the Vermilion River to the west. - Outfall 011 receives runoff from the end of Runway 11, Acadian Ambulance Fuel Tank, the deicing area, and the terminal area.
+Outfall 011 discharges into a ditch along U.S. Highway 90 and eventually drains into Vermillion River to the west.